jren73/jren73.github.io/_pages/about.md

 News
 ----
-- **I am recruiting PhD students for the 2022–2023 Academic Year.
-Please feel free to drop me an email @ jren03@wm.edu if you are interested.**
+- **I am seeking Ph.D. students in my research group..
+Please feel free to drop me an email at jren03@wm.edu if you are interested.**